What do you think of when you imagine working in the drainage industry?

 Just some of the skills and qualities we’re looking for include:

+These are just some of the interesting - and often surprising facts and personal stories about working in one of the most secure sectors in the UK.
 Do you have any questions about what it’s like to work in the drainage industry that we haven’t answered in this piece?
 If so, get in touch by using our online contact form.

 Lanes Group Ltd,